 "Wait…" His thought died before it made it to his lips though.
 She didn't stop, didn't look back.
 Tossing the file down, he followed her out into the hall running into Torres in the process.

 "Let go."
-It was an order, and Torres half expected to keel over dead with the look she was receiving.
+It was an order, and Torres half expected to keel over dead with the look she was given.
 It was odd and scary, between the two of them, Foster was always the calm level-headed one.
 She didn't glare or yell or threaten in a low voice, but here she was acting slightly like her partner, and it was a little terrifying for the protégé.
 "I have to go."

 "Well, course there is or I wouldn't have done it," he said throwing this hands around.
 Licking his lips, he scooted closer, and placed his arm around her, pulling her into him.
 "I got a question."

-She cuddled closer to him.
-It was cute he was still so nervous about them even after it was official.
+She snuggled further into him.
+She thought was cute he was still so nervous about them even though it was official, and had been for almost a year.
 He smiled at her, a real genuine smile, and she laughed.

-He kissed the top of her head then rested his cheek there.
+Pulling her back, he kissed the top of her head then rested his cheek there.
 "Course not, love.